-Daniel Sealey (Director, Planning and Environment)
+Daniel Sealey (Director, Planning)

 Daniel joined the Harbour Trust as a town planner from the NSW Department of Planning in 2003, at a time when Harbour Trust lands were awaiting restoration.
 Daniel contributes to the careful fostering of the sites’ ongoing revival in ways that protect their environmental and heritage values, and which engage positively with stakeholders.
 His experience includes preparing plans and policies, assessing environmental impacts, managing site operational issues, and community consultation.